youngbloodcyb/youngbloodcyb/README.md

 💬 Currently living in the world of MarTech and all this crazy AI stuff

-🔭 Full Stack Engineer at [Ampry](https://ampry.com), a marketing technology software company
+🔭 Full Stack Engineer at [Ampry](https://ampry.com), a software company for performance marketing

 🤝 Partner and engineer at [9d8.dev](https://9d8.dev)